johnshelb/sinatra-logging-in-and-out-web-0217/README.md

 ## Helper Methods

 MVC architecture relies heavily on the principle of separation of concerns.
 We make sure that we have a different model for every class we build, that we only have one erb file per view, etc. This even extends to the purposes each of these files has.
-A model handles our Ruby logic, our controllers handle the HTTP requests and connect to our models, and our views either take in or display data to our users.
+A model handles our Ruby logic, our controllers handle thẽ HTTP requests and connect to our models, and our views either take in or display data to our users.

 This means that we want to minimize the amount of logic our views contain.
 Our views should never directly pull from the database (ie. `User.all`, etc).
 All of that should be taken care of in the controller actions, and the data should be passed to the view via a specific controller action.